PRO-2684/gadgets/github_plus/README.md

 ## 🔑 Personal Access Token (PAT)

-- Without a PAT, only $60$ requests per hour are allowed; with a PAT, $5000$ requests per hour are allowed, which suffices for most users.
+- Without a PAT, only $60$ requests per hour are allowed, and GitHub Plus won't be able to fetch extended information for private repos; with a PAT, $5000$ requests per hour are allowed, which suffices for most users, and GitHub Plus can also fetch extended information for private repos that you have access to.
 - Find out how to create a fine-grained personal access token [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).
-- Simply select `Public Repositories (read-only)` under `Repository access` tab, which is the default setup.
+- Simply select `All repositories` under `Repository access` section, and add read-only `Metadata` access under `Permissions` section.
 An example image is shown below for reference.
-- Do note that this script won't be able to add additional information on private repositories.
 - Remember to *generate a new token when it expires*.
 - Use a personal access token on a mirror site at your own risk.